 The police officer recruitment process begins with a written test given by the Wellesley Police Department.
-The next test that is scheduled to be given will be in 2014.
-Please check back to this website for the exact date once it is announced.
-There is no exact date yet or official announcement.
+The test is given every two years.

 The Wellesley Police Department was a civil service department until July 1, 2010.
 Officers hired prior to that date remain in civil service.
 All new officers and transfers after July 1, 2010 will be non civil service.

 As positions become available, the Wellesley Police Department will notify applicants if they have scored high enough to be considered for employment.
 The Wellesley Police Department then begins a lengthy and deep background investigation to determine if a candidate is suitable.
 This includes drug testing.